-- Select inventory.
+- In the inventory source section, select the inventory you want your ads to run on.
 Stories support both deals and open auction.
 This inventory is used for all line items in the story.

 - Click Create to save your story IO and line items.
 After saving, you'll no longer be able to add, edit, or change the order of line items in the story.
 However, you'll still be able to adjust bidding, budget, and targeting settings.

 The following settings are optional.

 Set a final step frequency cap.
 To avoid annoying consumers by repeatedly serving them the same creative after they've gotten to the end the story, you can set a frequency cap for the final step of the sequence.
 This frequency cap only applies to the last line item of the sequence.
 All other line items will have a frequency cap of 1.
 The total story IO frequency cap will be the final step frequency cap + 1 for each previous step.

 If a story has 3 steps, and you set the final step frequency cap to 5, the total IO frequency cap is 7 (1 + 1 + 5).

 - To track conversions, go to the conversion tracking section and select a Floodlight activity that will represent a successful conversion for the story.
 The same Floodlight is applied to each line item in the story.

 - Target an audience list.
 Keep in mind that a member of your audience must be served a creative from the first step before they'll be eligible to see a creative from the second step.